 - 3. Services, supplies, drugs and devices to treat any Injury or Illness resulting from war, declared or undeclared, insurrection, rebellion, or armed invasion. - 4.
 Any loss for which a contributing cause was the commission of a felony or serious illegal act, or an attempt to commit a felony or an attempt to commit a serious illegal act, for which the Member has been found guilty in a court of competent jurisdiction or to which the Member has plead guilty or no contest.
 This Exclusion does not apply to the extent the Member suffers a loss as a victim of domestic violence. - 5.
 Services for which a Member is not legally required to pay or charges that are made only because Benefits are available under this Member Guide. - 6.
 Services, supplies, drugs and devices provided to the Member before the Member's Effective Date or after the Member's coverage terminates. - 7.
 Nonsurgical treatment for malocclusion of the jaw, including services for temporomandibular joint dysfunction, anterior or internal dislocations, derangements and myofascial pain syndrome, orthodontics (dentofacial orthopedics), or related appliances. - 8.
 Orthodontics. - 9.
-All Dental Services, including but not limited to ridge augmentation and vestibuloplasty, whether performed by Physicians, Dentists, oral surgeons and/or any other provider, except for services provided as the result of a Dental Accident and for services covered under the Pediatric Dental Care Benefit. - 10.
+All Dental Services, including but not limited to ridge augmentation and vestibuloplasty, whether performed by Physicians, Dentists, oral surgeons and/or any other provider, except for (i) services provided as the result of a Dental Accident; (ii) services covered under the Pediatric Dental Care Benefit; (iii) services provided as a result of or to treat either a congenital defect or a cancer; or (iv) services in connection with a transplant. - 10.
 Vision services, including but not limited to prescription, fitting or provision of eyeglasses or contact lenses and Lasik Surgery, except for services covered under the Pediatric Vision Care Benefit.
 In addition, vision services may be covered for specific conditions in Medical Policy. - 11.
 Scanning the visible front portion of the eye with computerized ophthalmic diagnostic imaging, or measuring the firmness of the front of the eye with corneal hysteresis by air impulse stimulation. - 12.
 Hearing aids, except as otherwise provided under this Member Guide, and Medically Necessary cochlear implants may also be covered per Medical Policy. - 13.
 Cosmetic services or complications resulting therefrom, except when covered services are provided to correct a condition resulting from an Accident, a condition resulting from an Injury or to treat a congenital anomaly, as applicable in Medical Policy. - 14.
 For travel by a Member or provider. - 15.
 Any related services to a non-covered service except for Routine Patient Costs for Members in an Approved Clinical Trial.
 Related services are: - a.
 Services in preparation for the non-covered service; - b.
 Services in connection with providing the non-covered service; - c.
 Hospitalization required to perform the non-covered service; or - d.
 Services that are usually provided following the non-covered service, such as follow-up care or therapy after surgery. - 16.
 Any service or procedure which is determined by The Plan to be an Inclusive Service/Procedure.